cybsafe/pokemon-crawler/README.md

 - A management command for the pokemon app is available to update Pokemon info `docker compose exec web python manage.py update_pokemon`
 - List and detail views of the pokemon data held is available at `/pokemon/` and `/pokemon/<id>`
+- Pokemon API access is asynchronous (asyncio and aiohttp) to improve data ingestion speeds.

 ## Improvements
-- Make API calls asynchronous.
-Asynciio + grequests or similar
 - Add some checking to migration + roll back
 - Schedule update job to run regularly in the background (Celery or similar depending on environment)
 - Make pokemon page sizes configurable